Taco Cabana – Albuquerque, New Mexico

-For us, the draw to Taco Cabana (especially on balmy summer days) has always been the aguas frescas (literally translated as fresh waters) in watermelon and cantaloupe flavors as well as the traditional Mexican rice beverage, horchata.
+30 October 2020: For us, the draw to Taco Cabana (especially on balmy summer days) has always been the aguas frescas (literally translated as fresh waters) in watermelon, cantaloupe and lemonade flavors as well as the traditional Mexican rice beverage, horchata.
 Unfailingly fresh, they can slake the most stubborn of thirsts.
-Alas, their availability is subject to the whims and pratfalls of distributors who may not always be as reliable as thirsty patrons would like.
-True to its Texas roots, Taco Cabana also serves a red cream soda, albeit one made by Barq’s.
+Alas, their availability of watermelon and cantaloupe is seasonal and the horchata could use more cinnamon.
+True to its Texas roots, Taco Cabana also serves a red cream soda.

 # OF VISITS: 4